Oxyn4/Mojave-Chess-Engine/README.md

 ## Welcome
 This is a chess engine written by me Oxyn in c++.
 It is a combination of many chess programming techniques.

-Note: Currently, this software is linux exclusive as it relies on Gnu c compiler inbuilt funcitons, this is because linux this is because linux is my devolopment enviroment eventually ill port it to windows.
+Note: Currently, this software is linux exclusive as it relies on Gnu c compiler inbuilt funcitons.

+This is because linux is my devolopment enviroment eventually i will port it to windows.

 The majority of useful doucmentation including a changelog and a todo list for features to be implemented into the project can be found in the docs folder.